haddocking/haddock3/docs/integration_tests.md

 ## Additional considerations

+### Tests breaking with `run_tests.py`

+Tests break during the `run_test.py` step if the new code breaks the core HADDOCK3 workflow.
+You should work towards correcting those errors first.
+Once the workflows execute completely, you can then compare the CAPRI tables.

 ### Running on a cluster

-Following the instructions here, the test cases will run locally.
+Following the instructions here, the test cases will run locally on your computer.
 But if you have access to a job scheduling system in a cluster, you can prepare a `job` script and launch the job as you would to for any other related process.

 ### Running individual test cases